kelvin-AJ/cssselectorext/README.md

 ## Features

 Easily accessible 'Generate CSS' button once activated.
-Make sure to have the empty CSS opened up before clicking the button as CSS Selector generator would write over whatever file is opened.
+If you have written some CSS already, CSS Selector generator would only generate selctors for classes and ids not present in the current file.
 If extension does not initialize at start-up, Activate CSS Selector initialize uing the command palette.
 ![](img/ext_1.png)
 ![](img/ext_2.png)
 ![](img/ext_3.png)